 The court stated that the 'one stop adjudication is only a presumption' and that it was 'desirable that potentially conflicting jurisdiction clauses should be given a mutually exclusive construction'.12 In other words, in an ideal world two such inconsistent dispute resolution clauses should be construed on the basis that they do not overlap in terms of scope.
 In this case the court was able to do so, because the two agreements dealt with 'particular legal relationships' (the Convention dealt with the generic relationship, while the Transactions dealt with the specific interest rate swap relationship).
 However, the court acknowledged that such a mutually exclusive construction may not always be realistic and advised that it should not adopt a convoluted construction merely to achieve it.

 In another 2018 case, Eurochem v Dreymoor,13 Butcher J rejected an argument that breaches of various sales contracts should fall within the dispute resolution mechanism of the 'umbrella' agency agreement under which the sales were carried out, rather than the mechanisms in the individual sales contracts.
-In doing so the judge might be said to have favoured certainty of forum over the 'one stop' presumption.14 This, then, is a recent example of the 'centre of gravity' approach applied in Trust Risk as described above.
-It is an illustration of how a party may be able to distinguish between a Fiona Trust case and a Trust Risk case: inconsistent dispute resolution clauses in the same contract, consider the 'one stop' presumption; multiple contracts with competing provisions, locate the 'centre of gravity'.
+In doing so the judge might be said to have favored certainty of forum over the 'one stop' presumption.14 This, then, is a recent example of the 'center of gravity' approach applied in Trust Risk as described above.
+It is an illustration of how a party may be able to distinguish between a Fiona Trust case and a Trust Risk case: inconsistent dispute resolution clauses in the same contract, consider the 'one stop' presumption; multiple contracts with competing provisions, locate the 'center of gravity'.

 The orderly resolution of the dispute as a whole